 In the West, Virūpākṣa, (Quảng Mục Thiên Vương) the All-Seeing King who observes the world, holds a red dragon.

 King of the Nagas, his gaze is wide and unflinching.
 He reminds us not to turn away from suffering, and from the truth of interbeing.
-To see clearly is a form of compassion.
+To see clearly is to look with the eyes of understanding and compassion.
 It is the refusal to separate our own suffering & well-being from the suffering & well-being of others.
 Can we see the harm we are doing to the world, to ourselves, and to others?
 Can we see the happiness and joy that are present in the world right now?
+Truth is found in life, and the practice is to look right at it.

 In the North, Vaiśravaṇa (Đa Văn Thiên Vương), the Prosperity King who hears everything holds a parasol and a mongoose.

 King of the rain, he represents care, stability, and shared prosperity.
 With his parasol he protects beings ensuring that all beings have the conditions they need to live with dignity.
+The mongoose ejects jewels from its mouth representing generosity in opposition to greed.
 This includes how we share resources (mutual aid), how we care for the vulnerable, and how we participate in collective well-being.
 Generosity is our practice.

 The Japanese writer Kenji Miyazawa, inspired by the Lotus Sutra, once wrote: “Until the whole world achieves happiness, there can be no individual happiness.”
 This is a direct expression of interbeing.